magento/devdocs/guides/v2.2/cloud/project/project-webint-branch.md

 For **Pro** environments, you can review the following logs per environment:

-- Integration: Build and deploy and deployment history
+- Integration–Build and deploy and deployment history
-- Staging: Build logs and deployment history.
+- Staging–Build logs and deployment history.
 You need to SSH into the server to view deploy logs.
-- Production: Build logs and deployment history.
+- Production–Build logs and deployment history.
 You need to SSH into the server to view deploy logs.

 1. [Log in to your project]({{ page.baseurl }}/cloud/project/project-webint-basic.html#project-access).
 2. In the left pane, click an environment to review logs for.